mik-jozef/chalk/spec-notes.md

 reflection.createType? (or compiler.createType?)
+TODO concurrency, green threads? instanceof? is?
+string: view/slice/substring: - same memory, doesn't hold reference; same memory, holds;
-TODO concurrency, green threads? instanceof? is? think about deffered loading of code so the whole application doesn't have to be in memory when it starts chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation? remember `X.Y a;` is variable declaration even though `X.Y` is a member access expression, not a type all comptime functions must provably terminate, and all runtime functions should throw a warning if they don't should every value have an address and every variable a value, or should every
+  new memory, holds; what about array? readme.md should be replaced with `main.chalk` the identifiers `class`, `trait`, `type` and `any` (and possibly `prop`) should be implicitly defined in every scope these are the only truly global variables think about deffered loading of code so the whole application doesn't have to be in memory when it starts chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation? remember `X.Y a;` is variable declaration even though `X.Y` is a member access expression, not a type
+`?All` and `?Exists` for statements that only warn when not proven (but maybe error if disproven?)? all comptime functions must provably terminate, and all runtime functions should throw a warning if they don't should every value have an address and every variable a value, or should every